burtonr/sqlrest/README.md

 If it is already connected, it will return with a success, otherwise it will attempt the connection and return either a `200` or `500`

+> Note: For this `GET` request, the `signature` section of the `Authorization` header is not evaluated and may be left blank

 #### Procedure
 Send a `POST` request to this endpoint to execute a SQL stored procedure and optionally get the results back